poelstra/ts-stream/README.md

 - More options for error handling
 - Support for stream aborting
 - Support for EOF (with or without error)
+- Clear and deterministic behavior in case of early stream end and/or errors

 # Usage and examples